carolmanderson/academic-kickstart/content/authors/carol/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# user_groups:
+user_groups:
-# - Researchers
+- Researchers
-# - Visitors
+- Visitors
 ---

-I am passionate about using machine learning to unlock meaningful insights.
+I am passionate about using machine learning to unlock meaninful insights.
 In my current role, I've developed deep-learning-based pipelines to detect, and extract information from, obituaries and marriage announcements in historical newspapers, allowing millions of people to connect with stories about their ancestors.
 Prior to becoming a data scientist, I was a faculty member in Molecular Biology at Indiana University.